 Sacred Heart Baseball is going to STATE!

-Sacred Heart will be sending our boys baseball team to Chaska, MN to compete in the Minnesota State Tournament June 14-16th.
+Sacred Heart will be sending our boys baseball team to Jordan, MN to compete in the Minnesota State Tournament June 13, 14, and 20.

 We invite alumni, friends, parents, and past parents to join us!
 If you cannot make any of the events please continue to pray for the success of the boys and for Sacred Heart School.